VonHeikemen/nvim-lsp-sans-plugins/README.md

 * [lsp.configs.shared](https://github.com/VonHeikemen/nvim-sans-plugins/tree/main/lua/lsp/configs/shared.lua): Used to build the configuration for a language servers.
 Here you can find initialization hooks, clean up hooks, capabilities.
 All the boilerplate necessary to reuse a language server instance in a project.

-* [lsp](https://github.com/VonHeikemen/nvim-sans-plugins/tree/main/lua/lsp/init.lua): `init.lua` in the lsp folder has all user customizations you would expect to find in a "regular config" using `nvim-lspconfig`.
+* [lsp](https://github.com/VonHeikemen/nvim-sans-plugins/tree/main/lua/lsp/init.lua): `init.lua` in the lsp folder contains some custimizations to diagnostics.

 * [user.sessions](https://github.com/VonHeikemen/nvim-sans-plugins/tree/main/lua/lsp/init.lua): As a bonus I've added some helper to make it easier to manage sessions.